Costs Information – Employment Tribunal Cases

 How long will my matter take?

 The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
-If a settlement is reached during pre-claim conciliation, your case is likely to take a few weeks.
-If your claim proceeds to a Final Hearing, your case is likely to take 6 months to a year.
-This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses
+If a settlement is reached during pre-claim conciliation, your case is likely to take 6 to 8 weeks.
+If your claim proceeds to a Final Hearing, your case is likely to take 6 to 12 months.
+This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.

 What qualifications do the team hold?